-- Evidence of a long term graduated response by the school including the use of school commissioned Alternative Provision - Serious attendance problems of less than 50% for a minimum period of at least one term. - Timetable and curriculum changes have been put in place to avoid repeated incidents that have increased the risk for the pupil/student - Appropriate support has been sought from the School Attendance Adviser with relevant action taken

-- A plan/do/review cycle (MSP or equivalent) must have been created and reviewed at least twice with targets that are relevant to the need.
-The plan should consider the increased use of support areas or staff as an intervention. - An EHA should be in place where there are relevant Social care issues with suitable engagement with outside agencies unless the case is held at CIN or CPP level
+- Evidence of a long term approach within the local Graduated Reponses for attendance are demonstrated by the school including the use of school commissioned Alternative Provision - Serious attendance problems of less than 50% for a minimum period of at least one term. - Timetable and curriculum changes have been put in place to avoid repeated incidents that have increased the risk for the pupil/student - Appropriate support has been sought from the School Attendance Adviser with relevant action taken - A plan/do/review cycle (MSP or equivalent) must have been created and reviewed at least twice with targets that are relevant to the need.
+The plan should consider the increased use of support areas or staff as an intervention. - An EHA should be in place where there are relevant Social care issues with suitable engagement with outside agencies unless the case is held at CIN or CPP level - Fair Access will not place students in the PRU setting for Attendance reasons but will consider requests for change of mainstream setting